Henrique-Gomes/Hello-World-Premium/README.md

 ### How do I can download the binary files?

 You must compile the program by yourself.
-See "Compiling Hello World Premium" for more information.
+See [Compiling Hello World Premium](#compiling-hello-world-premium) for more information.

 ### How do I can contribute to the Hello World Premium project?